kandadaboggu/jr.com-hpstr/_posts/2012-07-25-10-8-mountain-lion-server-websites-and-wiki.md

 ---
 First Python is now included as an Apache Module.
 Python also gets a small update as Lion's version of python was 2.7.1 while Python 2.7.2 is available in Mt Lion.
 You can enable Python option along with PHP (which also received a small version bump from 5.3.10 to 5.3.13) in the main Websites configuration page.

 Another interesting item is by default Apple has pre-configured two sites; one for http (port 80) and one for https (port 443).
-This is a much welcome change as I'm always creating a second site for https in my installations so that “Profile Manager”, “Change Password”, or even logging into Wiki can be done in a secure fashion.
+This is a much welcome change as I'm always creating a second site for https in my installations so that "Profile Manager", "Change Password", or even logging into Wiki can be done in a secure fashion.

 ![Web Settings 1]({{ site.url }}/images/2012/07/1-mtl-web.png)